 - A plugin or theme changes

-Once you complete the steps mentioned in notification wizard, you will start receiving emails about that specific events.
+Once you complete the steps mentioned in notification wizard, you will start receiving notifications about that specific events.
 You have full control over what events should trigger the notifications.
 It’s a good way to keep an eye on out-liners.

-Apart from the built-in email alerts, you can also use the WordPress email notifications trigger builder to build your own custom triggers so you are notified of any type of changes that you’d like to be alerted of.
+Apart from the built-in email alerts, you can also use the WordPress custom notifications trigger builder to build your own custom triggers so you are notified of any type of changes that you’d like to be alerted of.

-You can set your file scanning preference in the settings panel.
+Once Website File Changes Monitor is installed, WP Activity Log adds a convenient shortcut to its Settings page.
 You can select the directory which should be scanned.
 It not only scans the WordPress directories and files but all the added files also.
 You can also set up exclusion rules, in case you want any of the file types should be skipped.

 Anyone who has worked long in corporate enterprises can let you know the importance of Audit and logging.
 This plugin fulfills both the requirement for any organization who wants to maintain their sites.
-If you want to make sure your WordPress blog is safe, WP Security Audit Log is something you just have to have.
+If you want to make sure your WordPress blog is safe, WP Activity Log is something you just have to have.

 You can quickly start with a free version and see what the plugin can do for you.
 But when you realize all the benefits of the PRO version, use code WEBFACTORY15 at the checkout and get 15% off any pricing plan.